Six 911 calls were made after a man fell in his shower. So why did help arrive too late?

 He had fallen in his shower and used an emergency pull switch to call for help.

-And while his neighbors called 911, helped didn't arrive until it was too late.
+And while his neighbors called 911, help didn't arrive until it was too late.

 'I think he's dead'